The most popular design thinking strategy is BS

 Machine learning experience designer Ovetta Sampson is a former IDEO employee and still uses HMW, but she doesn’t assume the “we” is limited to herself or the people in the room.
 As Sampson explained to me, “HMW in traditional terms refers to the designer, but the ‘we’ doesn’t involve the designer at all.
 The best way to solve the problem is to have the people who really understand it help you to solve it all.
 The ‘we’ has nothing to do with me.”

 She’s applied HMW to many situations, such as when she was leading Microsoft’s enterprise technical team to diagnose the right customer problem to when she enabled one of the largest cruise companies in the world to redesign the customer journey with the frontline call center workers.
 As a Black woman who has worked as a journalist and now as a designer, Sampson has had a breadth of experience that informs her way of seeing the world, which means she resists putting herself at the center.
-Her use of HMW is unusual, but it illustrates that this tool can still be used productively.
+Her use of HMW is unusual, but it illustrates that this tool can still be used productively—in the right hands.
+If you put a great design tool in the hands of someone who is not using it inclusively, it not only corrupts the methodology but anything that comes out of it.

 So I won’t suggest that we ditch HMW now and forever, but I will recommend augmenting it with prompts that decenter the “we” from the people in the room—ones that are less problematic and more inclusive.
 And I’ll also suggest an alternative exercise that actually fulfills the original goal of HMW: coming up with a fresh take.
 Here are some alternatives:

-Note: This article has been updated to correct where Juul founders Adam Bowen and James Monsees met and developed their thesis project.